 Does your router seem to have become slower over the years?
 Well, given the advent of tablets and smartphones, that sort of thing is bound to happen.
 We are all increasing the amount of electronic devices we bring to our households year by year, creating more interference for our poor single band router without even knowing it.

 You might think scaling back is the only option; not so.
 Switching to a dual band router may be the easy fix you need if you are having connection or speed issues with your current router.

-Most recently, we have seen the rise of Wireless-AC dual band devices that add Wireless-AC for the latest devices and connectivity but also support Wireless-N & Wireless-G. Wireless-AC devices have multiplied the internal and external wireless power of devices immensely in a matter of months.
+Most recently, we have seen the rise of Wireless-AC dual band devices that add Wireless-AC for the latest devices (and now Wireless-AD/ Tri-band) and connectivity but also support Wireless-N & Wireless-G. Wireless-AC devices have multiplied the internal and external wireless power of devices immensely in a matter of months.